R1 RCM Inc. - Consensus 'hold' rating and 8.2% Upside Potential

-R1 RCM Inc. which can be found using ticker (RCM) now have 4 confirmed analysts covering the stock with the consensus suggesting a rating of ‘hold’.
-The range between the high target price and low target price is between $19.00 and $14.30 and has a mean target at $15.48.
-Now with the previous closing price of $14.31 and the analysts are correct then there would likely be a percentage uptick in value of 8.2%.
-The 50 day MA is $14.22 and the 200 day moving average is $13.24.
-The market capitalization for the company is 6.04B.
-The price for the stock stands currently at: $14.31 USD
+R1 RCM Inc. with ticker code (RCM) have now 4 analysts in total covering the stock.
+The consensus rating is pointing to ‘hold’.
+The target price High/Low ranges between $19.00 and $14.30 with the average target price sitting at $15.48.
+Given that the stocks previous close was at $14.31 this is indicating there is a potential upside of 8.2%.
+The day 50 moving average is $14.22 and the 200 day MA is $13.24.
+The market cap for the company is 6.04B.
+Currently the stock stands at: $14.31 USD

 The potential market cap would be $6,536,546,981 based on the market consensus.